semanticdata/barebones/src/content/blog/2024-09-12-dominican-fun-facts/index.md

 Carnaval in the Dominican Republic is a vibrant and colorful celebration that takes place every February.
 Each region of the country brings its unique flavor to the festivities, with parades, music, dancing, and elaborate costumes that reflect a blend of African, Taíno, and Spanish cultural influences.
 The event culminates on February 27, the Dominican Independence Day, symbolizing national pride and cultural heritage.

-## 10. Go Whale Watching in Samana Bay!
+## 10. Go Whale Watching in Samana Bay

 ![Humpback whale breacking in Samana Bay](./humpback-whale-breaching-samana.webp)